 Another way your office can facilitate social distancing is to get rid of the old practice of having patients arrive early to fill out paperwork.
 Using our portal, patients fill in their paperwork online in advance, and your office staff see it as highlighted entries ready for them to check and confirm before making them permanent entries into the patients’ records.
 As noted above, that same portal can also minimize face-to-face interactions by facilitating online payments, scheduling, records and results retrievals, and messaging.

-To further assist doctors and their patients at this difficult time, Fast Layne Solutions is also offering a monthly 5% rebate to any of our clients who are in a position to offer medical care to uninsured patients, in order to help them defer those costs.
-This offer remains in effect until the pandemic is declared over by the WHO.
+To further assist doctors and their patients at this difficult time, Fast Layne Solutions is also offering a monthly 5% rebate to any of our clients who are in a position to offer medical care to uninsured patients, in order to help them defray those costs.
+This offer remains in effect until the pandemic is declared over in the United States.

 For the duration of the crisis, we will also be donating 5% of our clients’ monthly invoices to the Center for Disaster Philanthropy’s Covid-19 Response Fund.
 We will also be earmarking 5% of all 2020 corporate profits for Covid-19 relief.

 Last week, we talked about the challenges facing a fictional doctor, Dr. Janelle Smith, a young endocrinologist trying to serve the South Side of Chicago as an independent practitioner.
 When we left off, she was facing an impossible choice: stay in her private practice but barely scrape by, or join a large hospital and let go of her dream to serve her community.
 But it's a false choice, because all those problems we described actually have solutions.